flyingmachine/brave-clojure-web/content/java.md

 forth from the sanctuary of pure functions and immutable data structures into the wild and barbaric Land of Java.
-This treacherous journey is necessary because Clojure is hosted on the Java Virtual Machine (JVM), granting it two fundamental characteristics.
+This treacherous journey is necessary because Clojure is hosted on the Java Virtual Machine (JVM), granting it three fundamental characteristics.
 First, you run Clojure applications the same way you run Java applications.
 Second, you need to use Java objects for core functionality like reading files and working with dates.
+Third, Java has a vast and wondrous ecosystem of incredible libraries, and Clojure makes it painless for you to use them.
 In this way, Clojure is a bit like a utopian community plunked down in the middle of a non-utopian country.
 It's preferable to interact with other utopians, but every once in a while you need to talk to the locals in order to get things done.

 If this chapter were a guide book for the Land of Java, it'd be somewhere between a phrasebook ("Where is the bathroom?") and a